MBirkmann/chocolatey/README.md

 <p>Document the software automation process with Chocolatey.</p>

 <h2>Installation</h2>
-<p>Open the PowerShell as administrator and then install Chocolatey using the following commands:</p>
+<p>Open the Windows PowerShell as administrator and then install Chocolatey using the following commands:</p>

 <code>
 Set-ExecutionPolicy Unrestricted -Force -Scope Process;